CrabbRex/quietStudySpaces/DESIGN/README.md

 - Adding Study Locations: Users can add new locations using their current GPS location, submit basic names and check off the filters.
 This data will be stored in a database.
 - Basic Filtering: Allows filtering of locations by two filters instead of the many listed.
 - Favourites System: Users can favourite a study spot.
 A seperate screen will show the favourited spots.
+- Navigation Bar: Along the bottom of all screens (excluding modals) is a simple navigation bar for easy navigation of the app.

 What will be left out of the MVP: (For Future Development)
 - Photo Uploading: Users will not be able to take and upload photos of their study spots.